 Table of Contents

-Tax Collected at Source (TCS) was introduced under section 206C of the Income Tax Act, 1961 to curb tax evasion and money laundering by the Income Tax Department.
+Tax Collected at Source (TCS) is a tax that is imposed by the seller on the buyer when certain products are purchased.
+It was introduced in 1961 to curb tax evasion and money laundering by the Income Tax Department.

 What is Tax Collected at Source (TCS)?